 Why is my property damage insurance claim denied?

 There are a few reasons why claims can be denied by your insurance company.
 It’s important to know these reasons even if you haven’t experienced a denied homeowners insurance claim to prevent them from happening.

 Insurance claims can be denied due to typical wear and tear.
 This is the most common kind of denied homeowners insurance claim.
 This is when there is damage that has been occurring over a long period of time as opposed to damage that happens all at once.
 This isn’t covered by a standard insurance policy.

 For example, let’s say you have an old sewage pipe leaking in your basement, but you didn’t know it was happening since you don’t spend a lot of time down there.
 One day you do downstairs and see water on the ground and realize what has been happening.
 Unfortunately, you won’t be covered by your insurance company to fix the damages and your water damage claim will be denied.

 Fortunately, sometimes this will only result in partial denial.
 Your insurance company might not cover the cost of a new pipe, but they might be able to cover the damage it caused (water damage).
 This would be covered in a standard HO3 special form.

 Under a standard homeowner’s insurance policy, you won’t be covered for damages that come from equipment breakdown.
 For instance, you have a power surge that breaks your TV, refrigerator, washer, and dryer.
 Even though the damages can surpass your deductible in which you would want to file a claim, your insurance company will deny this.
 Unless you have equipment breakdown coverage which can be added to your policy if you want instances like this to be covered.

 Damage to your property, even by accident, will be denied.
-If you’re up on your roof setting up a satellite dish and you step through your roof and create a hole, you, unfortunately, can’t submit a claim to get the damage covered by insurance.
+If you’re up on your roof setting up a satellite dish and you step through your roof and create a hole, unfortunately, your insurance company will not cover this and your home insurance claim will be rejected.

 Damage from Animals & Pests